analogcode/Swift-Radio-Pro/README.md

 - Uses Meng To's [Spring](https://github.com/MengTo/Spring) library for animation, making it easy experiment with different UI/UX animations
 - SwiftyJSON & Spring are included in the repo to get you up & running quickly.
 It's on the roadmap to utilize CocoaPods in the future.

-##FAQ

-Q: I'm not interested in using LastFM, how do I disable the album download?
-A: Simply comment out the method call to "queryAlbumArt()" in the NowPlayingViewController (approx. line #520).

-Q: Is there another album artwork download service besides LastFM?
-A: Rovi has a pretty sweet [music API](http://prod-doc.rovicorp.com/mashery/index.php/Data/APIs/Rovi-Music).
-It shouldn't be too difficult to switch it out.

 ##Credits
 *Created by [Matthew Fecher](http://matthewfecher.com), Twitter: [@goFecher](http://twitter.com/goFecher)*
 *Thanks to Basel Farag, from [Denver Swift Heads](http://www.meetup.com/Denver-Swift-Heads/) for the code review.*